Easier access to content

 Optimal oversight of digital technologies

 Any collection management policy must be built on knowledge of the collections and the needs of users but also on statistics.
-To compensate for the heterogeneity or absence of statistics provided by publishers, the SCD relies on a proxy server to develop local data for a refined approach to the way e-resources are used.
+To compensate for the heterogeneity or absence of statistics provided by publishers, the libraries rely on a proxy server to develop local data for a refined approach to the way e-resources are used.

-This collection management policy should also include the development of open archives, essential infrastructure if we are to work towards openly available science as well as Open Access publishing.
+This collection management policy should also include the development of open archives, essential infrastructure if we are to work towards open science as well as Open Access publishing.

-The SCD must do this against the backdrop of emerging article processing charges (APCs) which now replace (in the case of open access journals) or are in addition to subscription fees (so-called “hybrid” journals).
-Ensuring a balance in this expenditure is the subject of careful consideration at the SCD.
+The libraries must do this against the backdrop of emerging article processing charges (APCs) which now replace (in the case of open access journals) or are in addition to subscription fees (so-called “hybrid” journals).
+Ensuring a balance in this expenditure is the subject of careful consideration at the libraries.

 A dynamic network with multiple partnerships

-The SCD contributes to several conservation plans in the national interest (performing arts, migration period art, mediaeval history, antiquity, physics, chemistry) under the auspices of national operators.
+The libraries contribute to several conservation plans in the national interest (performing arts, germanic studies, mediaeval history, antiquity, physics, chemistry) under the auspices of national operators.

-At a local level, the SCD also participates, in partnership with AR2L, in a shared conservation scheme of periodicals in the region, with the aim of offering Hauts-de-France library users streamlined collections.
-Indeed, the regional centre for serial publications in the university documentation system (CR SUDOC-PS) is piloted by the Humanities & Social Science BU, which, under the authority of the ABES, oversees the recording and identification of all collections of periodicals stored across the region’s documentary structures, regardless of their size or the scope of their usage.
+At a local level, the libraries also participate, in partnership with AR2L, in a shared conservation scheme of periodicals in the region, with the aim of offering Hauts-de-France library users streamlined collections.
+Indeed, the regional centre for serial publications in the university documentation system (CR SUDOC-PS) is piloted by the Humanities & Social Sciences BU, which, under the authority of the ABES, oversees the recording and identification of all collections of periodicals stored across the region’s documentary structures, regardless of their size or the scope of their usage.